Naveen17222/IMDB-Indian-Movies-Rating-Prediction/README.md

-Movie Rating Prediction Project
+Movie Rating Prediction Project:-

 This project focuses on predicting the rating of a movie based on features such as genre, director, and actors using regression techniques in Python.
 The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.

-Objective
+Objective:

 The primary objective of this project is to: